MiaoDX/hand_in_homework/Computer_Graphics/PaperReading/Tone-Mapped_Mean-Shift_Based_Environment_Map_Sampling.md

 * Irregular decomposition:

-Over-segments an environment map by adaptive mean-shift clustering, with larger kernel sizes for higher intensities, so can do well on **non-uniform** intensity distribution of environment maps
+**Over-segments** an environment map by adaptive mean-shift clustering, with larger kernel sizes for higher intensities, so can do well on **non-uniform** intensity distribution of environment maps

-* Adaptive Mean-Shift Clustering by Tone-Mapping:
+* Adaptive Mean-Shift Clustering by **Tone-Mapping**:

 Classical Mean-Shift Clustering get low-quality segmentation results for HDR environment maps.
 So, intuitively, we want to define a larger bandwidth in the high-intensity range, and a smaller bandwidth in the low-intensity range.
 However, not so easy to do (the k-nearest neighbor way).

 So, the author ***change the point of view***,

->**We think that using adaptive bandwidth is equivalent to adjusting intensity values of the environment map**.
+>"**We think that using adaptive bandwidth is equivalent to adjusting intensity values of the environment map**.
 Following this idea, we compress the intensity range adaptively, with more compression on the high intensity range.
-After non-linear compression, we still adopt a fixed bandwidth, which eventually corresponds to a varying bandwidth in the original intensity range.
+After non-linear compression, we still adopt a fixed bandwidth, which eventually corresponds to a varying bandwidth in the original intensity range."

 Wow, pretty neat.

 And then, much better segments can be generated for HRD map.

+*Update*: The segments have close intensities, but different importance metric values.

 * Strata Construction via Adaptive Split-and-Merge